scotdunn/aws-cli/awscli/examples/kms/generate-data-key-without-plaintext.rst

 * Gets the encrypted data key.

     The ``query`` parameter selects the CiphertextBlob field that contains the encrypted data key from the response.
-The ``output`` parameter formats that output as text, instead of JSON.
+The ``output`` parameter formats that output as text instead of JSON.

 * Base64-decodes the output.

-    All fields in an AWS CLI response are Base64 encoded string.
+    All fields in an AWS CLI response are base64-encoded strings.
 Before saving the encrypted data key in a file, this command uses the ``base64`` utility to decode it.
 In Windows, use ``certutil`` or a PowerShell cmdlet.

 * Saves the output.